-This page is meant for folks who have already been granted a telephone interview with Action Verb.
-If you haven't applied, check out our Hiring page.
+Note: This page is mostly meant for folks who've already been offered a telephone interview with Action Verb.
+Check out our hiring page if you haven't applied yet.

 Our written application asks for very specific topics to be covered in your cover letter.
-We use these cover letters and resumes to select a large pool of candidates to complete our telephone interview process, which is designed to very quickly separate the highest caliber candidates from the folks who are simply average or lack the specific experiences we need.
+We use these cover letters to select a large pool of candidates to move on to our telephone interview process, which is designed to very quickly separate the highest caliber candidates from the folks who are simply average or lack the specific experiences we need.

-Here are a few tips that should give you the best chance to succeed in our telephone interview process:
+Here are some tips that should give you the best chance of success on our phone interview:

-Our interview tests your knowledge of a variety of different subjects.
+- We will be testing your knowledge of a variety of different subjects.
 Knowledge is not the only thing we hire by, but it's the easiest thing to test quickly.
 We do not expect that you will know the answer to every question.
 If you can't formulate a great answer to a question, just say so, and we'll move on quickly.
-We have a limited period of time, and would rather spend as much of it as possible on things that you do know rather than dwelling on things that you don't know.
+We have a limited amount of time, and we'd rather spend as much of it as possible on things you do know rather than dwelling on things you don't.

-We adapt our questioning in real time to challenge you on your answers.
+- We adapt our questioning in real time to challenge you on your answers.
 We also jump around from topic to topic very abruptly.
-Just roll with the punches and answer the followups as best as you can.
+Just roll with it and answer the followups as best as you can.
 If a followup causes you to want to change an earlier answer, by all means do so.

-Our interview also includes “ideation” or “brainstorming” type questions where you will be asked to craft solutions to very difficult or impossible problems.
+- Our interview also includes ideation / brainstorming type questions where you will be asked to craft solutions to very difficult or impossible problems.
 On these, we want to hear your best creative ideas, even if you know that they fall short of the ideal.
 It's actually best if you can explain exactly why your best ideas fall short of the ideal.

-We also enjoy role playing questions where we give you an issue to troubleshoot (as a roleplay) and see how you would go about solving it.
-For these, we will continually change the circumstances to continue to challenge you.
+- We also enjoy role-playing questions where we give you an issue to troubleshoot and see how you would go about solving it.
+For these, we will continually change the circumstances to challenge you.
 Just keep rolling with the scenario as it evolves and continue to respond as best as you can.
 Feel free to make assumptions about the question being asked, as long as you state that you are doing so.

 We look forward to speaking to you!